sofienealouini/advent-of-code-2020/README.md

 end
 ```
 - Variables of this type can be created as follows: `Rule("vptrwwwnwwn", ':', 8, 10)`
+- Julia accepts a list of [symbols](https://github.com/JuliaLang/julia/blob/master/src/julia-parser.scm) that can be used to define infix operators.
+Based on their symbol, some user-defined operators (like `∨`) will automatically have the same precedence as `+`, and others (like `∧`) will automatically have the same precedence as `*`.

 ### Python
 - `value = dict.get(key, f())`: `f()` is evaluated by default before the lookup in `dict`.